seb1k/pinginfo/README.md

 # pinginfo
-Script that informs you when a server loses internet
+Shell script that writes to a file when a server loses internet

-Add info in /root/pingtest.txt each time the server is started and loses internet (ping on 8.8.8.8)
+Write in /root/pingtest.txt each time the server is started and loses internet (ping on 8.8.8.8 every minute)

 Example : (/root/pingtext.txt)

 ```
 18/05 19:22 > 19:23 PingDown
 18/05 19:33 > 19:34 PingDown
 27/05 18:53 > 18:56 PingDown
 04/06 10:30 Started!